 The above Peak recipe is one of these and one of the brands’ most premium offerings.
-Similar to Crave, this recipe offers very impressive nutrition for its price point with a minimum of 40% protein and 14% fat.
+Similar to Crave, this recipe offers very impressive nutrition for its price point, with a minimum of 40% protein and 14% fat.

-This high proportion of protein is a vital component of a cat’s diet and aligns with their natural diet.
+This high proportion of protein is a vital component of a cat’s diet and aligns with its natural diet.
 The proportion of fat is smaller than Crave but still notable.
 By coming in slightly lower, it could be more appropriate for less active cats such as Indoor cats.